 There’s 2 objectives here.

 First is to reach them.
 To get our name and message in front of interested customers.
-And then, for that message to be persuasive enough so customers want to find out more.
+And then, for that message to be persuasive enough for them to want to find out more.

 The customer need here is very basic.
 We want to reach them when they’re hungry and most likely to order takeaway food.
 As you can see, we’ve broken down this need into 3 parts.
 To eat.
 To eat now.
 And to eat tasty food.
 Hungry is the key pain point.
 But we’ve also added that they’re too lazy (or tired) to cook.
-And they haven’t been to the supermarket so can’t cook dinner themselves.
+And they haven’t been food shopping so can’t cook dinner themselves.

-In this case, reach will be driven by media, led by digital media – banner adverts and boosted social media posts.
-Digital would lead here because we can use it to target the right customer groups.
+In this case, reach will be driven by media, led by digital media.
+Banner adverts and boosted social media posts.
+Digital leads here, because we can use it to target the right customer groups.
 We can control who sees the adverts, and when and where they see them.
-Digital also means we can include a direct call to action link to take customers directly to the website.
+Digital also means we can include a direct call to action link to the website.

-We’d also look at how we could use public relations to get mentions of our business into relevant online publications.
-Local listing sites and food / entertainment related sites for example.
+We’d also look at how we to use PR to get mentions of our business into relevant online publications.
+Local listing sites and food / entertainment related sites, for example.

 E-Commerce customer journey - Find out more